cetz-package/cetz/src/matrix.typ

   return inverted
 }

-/// Swaps the a-th column with the b-th column.
+/// Swaps the `a`-th column with the `b`-th column.
 ///
-/// - mat (matrix): Matrix
+/// - mat (matrix): Matrix to swap columns from.
-/// - a (int): The index of column a.
+/// - a (int): The index of the column to be swapped.
-/// - b (int): The index of column b.
+/// - b (int): The index of the column to swap with.
 /// -> matrix
 #let swap-cols(mat, a, b) = {
   let new = mat